rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`boolean <boolean-label>`

     Should the dnf attempt to automatically verify GPG verification keys using the DNS system.
-This option requires libunbound to be installed on the client system.
+This option requires the unbound python module (python3-unbound) to be installed on the client system.
 This system has two main features.
 The first one is to check if any of the already installed keys have been revoked.
 Automatic removal of the key is not yet available, so it is up to the user, to remove revoked keys from the system.
 The second feature is automatic verification of new keys when a repository is added to the system.
 In interactive mode, the result is written to the output as a suggestion to the user.
 In non-interactive mode (i.e. when -y is used), this system will automatically accept keys that are available in the DNS and are correctly signed using DNSSEC.
 It will also accept keys that do not exist in the DNS system and their NON-existence is cryptographically proven using DNSSEC.
 This is mainly to preserve backward compatibility.
     Default is ``False``.